Solanum lycopersicum ‘San Marzano’

 How Large Does San Marzano Tomato Grow?

 When properly supported, vines can reach 6–8 feet tall and spread approximately 24–30 inches wide.
+Regular pruning and staking help manage size and improve airflow.

 Additional Information